palkan/rubanok/README.md

 ## Usage

 The core concept of this library is a _plane_ (or _hand plane_, or "рубанок" in Russian).
-Plane is responsible for mapping parameters to transformrations.
+Plane is responsible for mapping parameters to transformations.

 From the example above: